ze-ouyang/ze-ouyang.github.io/_pages/about.md

 My research field focuses in laser plasma interaction.

 On top of that, I am also interested in history, politics, computer science, and all the other fresh things.
 Recently I am trying to teach myself computer science in an integrated way.
-The same might be appropriate for me in learning physics, lol.
+The same might be more appropriate for me in learning physics, lol.

 <!-- The followings are annotated. -->